maierav/sensation/mathematics.md

 Why two inverses then?
 Well, exponentiation has two parts: the **base** and the **exponent**.
 So, we need two operations to find one or the other.

-Root (to that base) returns the base.
+Root (of the exponent) returns the base.

-Logarithm returns the exponent.
+Logarithm (to that base) returns the exponent.

 % Arithmetic
 :::{div}